sablier-labs/docs/docs/contracts/v2/reference/core/contract.SablierV2LockupDynamic.md

 ### \_renounce

-_See the documentation for the public functions that call this internal function._
+_See the documentation for the user-facing functions that call this internal function._

 ```solidity
 function _renounce(uint256 streamId) internal override;